 Garments in the collection are ordered by Fit Number (1-7) rather than by size, and the basic dress in the collection is the core garment used to determine which Fit Number a customer wears.
-The guide below shows you how to find your fit in our basic dress.
+You can find your fit with a Fitting Associate or at an Essential Elements Fitique (if one is available in your area), or on your own using the guidelines below.
 Once you determine your best fit in our dresses, you can comfortably order other garments in the collection.

 Unless it is a one-size-fit-all garment, the coats, jackets and popovers are designed to fit comfortably over the dresses, and the tops and skirts carry the same fit as the dresses.
 Additionally, because they are made-to-order, you have choices with several of the style features in many of the garments.
 You get to select necklines, sleeve designs and lengths, and get to choose whether or not you want pockets.